ringcentral/ringcentral-api-docs/docs/team-messaging/bots/walkthrough.md

   - If the bot app is a **public app**, an authorization code will be generated and sent to the bot server via an HTTP GET request to the specified OAuth redirect URI.
 The bot server will need to send a request to exchange the authorization code for an access token.

-Both private and public bots will need the access token to subscribe to Team Messaging event notifications, and also to call the Team Messaging API to post messages.
+Both private and public bots will need the access token to subscribe to Chat event notifications, and also to call the Chat API to post messages.

 <img src="../../manual/bot-authorization.png" class="img-fluid" style="max-width: 400px">